 Combining Diagnosis With “Manual” Treatment

-Each Active Release session that we provide at our Frisco chiropractic center combines examination of the injury and a treatment specific to that area.
-ART is a “manual” process; we use our hands to evaluate tendons, ligaments, fascia and nerves for tightness and range of movement, even the texture of muscles is noted.
+Each Active Release Techniques® session we provide combines examination of the injury and a treatment specific to that area.
+ART ® is a “manual” process; we use our hands to evaluate tendons, ligaments, fascia and nerves for tightness and range of movement, even the texture of muscles is noted.
 Abnormal tissue is treated by applying specific, directed tension to muscles while the patient performs slow, full-range movements – the “active” part of Active Release.
 In this way adhesions are stretched and broken away from their improper placement, muscles then move smoothly over one another.

 Because Active Release Techniques are very focused on individual structures they are similar to aggressive exercise in that the treatment can initially be uncomfortable.
 After ART sessions we usually provide ultrasound treatment of the affected area to reduce inflammation and promote healing.